1.4 Openness in Research

 A. Living Human Beings

-In a program of research involving the examination, through interview techniques or otherwise, of a living human being reasonable provision may be made to protect the rights of that individual to privacy.
+In a program of research involving the examination, through interview techniques or otherwise, of a living human being, reasonable provision may be made to protect the rights of that individual to privacy.

-B. Security Classification
+B. National Security Controls

-- there is no substantial basis for an expectation that any part of the final results of the research, or any but a trivial part of the research processes, will be subject to restriction on publication more enduring than those described in Paragraph 2.
+- there is no substantial basis for an expectation that any part of the final results of the research, or any but a trivial part of the research processes, will be subject to restriction on publication more enduring than those described in Section 2.

 C. Publication Delays